milvus-io/milvus/INSTALL.md

 ### Error message: `internal compiler error`

-Try increasing the memory allocated to docker.
+Different from what the message suggests, this error is likely to be caused by insufficient memory.
+Please try increasing the memory allocated to Docker.

 ### Error message: `error while loading shared libraries: libmysqlpp.so.3`